Top Movers (24h)

 Who's moving markets from inside government?

 A curated watchlist of politicians whose votes, committee seats, and personal stock trades move markets.
-Once trade disclosures are ingested, the cards below will show trade counts and the companies each person has been touching — and the order will reflect real activity, not seniority.
+Where disclosures exist, cards show trade counts, tickers touched, and estimated volume — ordered by real activity, not seniority.

 | # | Name | Party | b.score-a.score)" @keydown.enter="scoreboardSortCol='score'; scoreboard.sort((a,b)=>b.score-a.score)" @keydown.space.prevent="scoreboardSortCol='score'; scoreboard.sort((a,b)=>b.score-a.score)">Score▼ | b.trade_count-a.trade_count)" @keydown.enter="scoreboardSortCol='trade_count'; scoreboard.sort((a,b)=>b.trade_count-a.trade_count)" @keydown.space.prevent="scoreboardSortCol='trade_count'; scoreboard.sort((a,b)=>b.trade_count-a.trade_count)">Trades▼ | b.median_latency_days-a.median_latency_days)" @keydown.enter="scoreboardSortCol='median_latency_days'; scoreboard.sort((a,b)=>b.median_latency_days-a.median_latency_days)" @keydown.space.prevent="scoreboardSortCol='median_latency_days'; scoreboard.sort((a,b)=>b.median_latency_days-a.median_latency_days)">Filing Lag▼ | b.committee_trades-a.committee_trades)" @keydown.enter="scoreboardSortCol='committee_trades'; scoreboard.sort((a,b)=>b.committee_trades-a.committee_trades)" @keydown.space.prevent="scoreboardSortCol='committee_trades'; scoreboard.sort((a,b)=>b.committee_trades-a.committee_trades)">Committee▼ | b.round_trips-a.round_trips)" @keydown.enter="scoreboardSortCol='round_trips'; scoreboard.sort((a,b)=>b.round_trips-a.round_trips)" @keydown.space.prevent="scoreboardSortCol='round_trips'; scoreboard.sort((a,b)=>b.round_trips-a.round_trips)">Round-trips▼ | b.pre_event_trades-a.pre_event_trades)" @keydown.enter="scoreboardSortCol='pre_event_trades'; scoreboard.sort((a,b)=>b.pre_event_trades-a.pre_event_trades)" @keydown.space.prevent="scoreboardSortCol='pre_event_trades'; scoreboard.sort((a,b)=>b.pre_event_trades-a.pre_event_trades)">Pre-event▼ |